km-aero/nodeTerraform/README.md

 - Terraform v0.12.24

 # Setup
+- Set your names and AMI IDs in the main variables.tf file (directory: ./variables.tf)

 # How To
 Clone the repository, navigate into the nodeTerraform directory and follow the below steps.